LIMITED TIME OFFER: 25% off your first month — use code

 Part 2: Uploading the Files to Your Server

-Now we'll connect to your MintServer and upload the prepared files from your modpack.
+Now we will connect to your MintServers host and upload the prepared files from your modpack.

 Step 3: Connect to Your Server via FTP

 FTP is the most reliable way to upload a large number of files.
-Before proceeding, you must connect to your server using an FTP client like FileZilla.
+Before proceeding, you must connect to your server using an FTP client like FileZilla or WinSCP.

-If you have never used FTP before, please follow our detailed guide to get connected: How to Use SFTP to Access Your Server Files.
+If you have never used FTP before, please follow our detailed guide to get connected first: How to Connect To Your Server Using SFTP.

 Step 4: Clean Your Server and Upload Files

-To prevent conflicts, it's best to start with a completely empty server.
+To prevent conflicts, it is always best to start with a completely empty server directory.

-1. In your FTP client, make sure you see your computer's files on the left and your server's empty directory on the right.
-If your server is not empty, delete all the existing files.
+1. In your FTP client, make sure you see your computer's files on the left and your server's directory on the right.
+If your server is not empty, delete all the existing files and folders first.

-2. On the left side (your computer), navigate to the prepared modpack folder from Step 2.
+2. On the left side (your computer), navigate to the prepared modpack folder you cleaned out in Step 2.

 The upload will now begin.
-Modpacks contain thousands of files, so this process can take a very long time.
-Please be patient and wait for FileZilla's transfer queue to show as empty.
+Modpacks contain thousands of files, so this process can take a very long time depending on your internet connection.
+Please be patient and wait for your FTP client's transfer queue to show as completely empty before closing the program.

 Part 3: Final Server Configuration

-Once the upload is complete, there are a couple of final steps in the Game Panel.
+Once the upload is complete, there are just a couple of final steps required on the Game Panel before you can play.

 Step 5: Install the Correct Server Version

-Your server needs the appropriate mod loader (e.g., Forge or Fabric) to run your modpack.
+Your server needs the appropriate mod loader installed to actually read the mods you just uploaded.

-2. Select and install the correct version that matches your modpack's mod loader (e.g., Forge 1.20.1).
-This ensures the server has the right JAR file and dependencies.
+2. Select and install the exact version that matches your modpack's mod loader (e.g., Forge 1.20.1).
+This ensures the server has the right JAR file and dependencies installed.

-3. Make sure the correct Java Version is also selected if prompted.
+3. Make sure the correct Java Version is also selected in your Game Settings tab if prompted (Java 17 for versions 1.17+, or Java 8 for older legacy packs).

 Step 6: Start the Server

-Go back to the "Console" page.
-You may need to accept the EULA in eula.txt if this is a fresh install.
+Go back to the Console page.
+You may need to accept the EULA in the eula.txt file if this is a fresh install.
 Then, click Start.
-The first startup of a large modpack can be very slow, so allow it 5-10 minutes to load completely.
+The first startup of a massive modpack can be very slow as it generates all the new dimensions and configuration files, so allow it 5-10 minutes to load completely.

 The Last Minecraft Hosting You Will Ever Need!